rikard789/REST_API/README.md

 or find words with repetitions when you write in search bar: <br />
 >*localhost:5000/show*
 <br />
-2. You can add words to collection when you write in search bar:
+2. You can add words to collection when you write in search bar:<br />
->*localhost:5000/add/something* where something is a word you want to add to collection.
+>*localhost:5000/add/something* where something is a word you want to add to collection.<br />
-3. You can remove words from collection when you write in search bar:
+3. You can remove words from collection when you write in search bar:<br />
->*localhost:5000/remove/something* where something is a word you want to remove from collection.
+>*localhost:5000/remove/something* where something is a word you want to remove from collection.<br />
-4. You can get amount of appearances of the word in the collection when you write in search bar:
+4. You can get amount of appearances of the word in the collection when you write in search bar:<br />
->*localhost:5000/count/something* where something is the word you want get count of appearances
+>*localhost:5000/count/something* where something is the word you want get count of appearances<br />
 <br />